mikeal/ZDAG/SPEC.md

 in this range are +2 so that the subsequent INDEX reads can safely use 0 for closing the container and 1 for closing the range.

+## STRUCTURE_VALUE_TABLES **NEW!**

+Whenever a list has more than one entry, and all of those entries are maps or all of those entries are lists, we are able to use a TABLE_MAP or TABLE_LIST compression routine.

+Here we encode a new token to open the parent structure and then write the column length, row length, and type hinting for all the columns.
+If a column does not have consistent typing we write a token for UNTYPED and parse the value normally.

+This saves us an open and close token for every row **and** a closing token for the table since we know the length of the parse.
+We also save a typing token *per row* for every consistently typed column.
+If the lists or maps are already typed maps or lists, we save even cut down the total type hints for the table to 1 token for table.

+This should produce a massive compression gain on a fairly common pattern.
+The output of every CSV library produces a structure like this, and it's a very easy structure to program for if you know there are gains this large to be made.

 ## ROOT_COMPRESSION

 A few final rules shave off the last unnecessary bytes.